dustinpfister/blog_posts/_posts/canvas-example-input-controller.md

 ## 1 - The controller module

 So first off lets go over the control.js module that I worked out for this.
+The control.js module will create just one global variable that contains two public methods, one for creating an input object, and then another that is just a convenience methods for attaching events.

 ```js
 var controlMod = (function () {